-In Clarkson Community Care Center, 15.08% Percentage of Patients
+In Clarkson Community Care Center, 16.38% of Patients

-Measures the percent of long-term care residents who required increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and taking a bath.
-Many believe this is a measure of a resident's well-being.
+This metric measures the percentage of long-term residents who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile

-In Clarkson Community Care Center, 21.04% Percentage of Residents
+In Clarkson Community Care Center, 12.01% of Residents

-This datapoint measures the number of times residents are hospitalized per thousand days of patient care.
-Keeping residents out of the hospital is important to preserving the physical health of nursing home residents.
+Measures the number of times residents are hospitalized per thousand days of patient care.
+Avoiding hospitalizations is key to preserving the physical health of patients.

 Short-term Care: Rehospitalizations

-In Clarkson Community Care Center, 21.04 Percentage of Residents Rehospitalized
+In Clarkson Community Care Center, 12.01% of Residents Rehospitalized